Boat Torque 1980 - 2002

-Captain Cook Cruises was formed in 1980.
-At that time it was owned by Boat Torque Cruises as a subsidiary business and was operated completely separate to the Rottnest ferry service.
+Captain Cook Cruises (WA) was established in 1980.
+At that time, it was owned by Boat Torque Cruises, which operated services to Rottnest Island.

-In 1982 Tony Baker was appointed General Manager of Captain Cook Cruises and John Goodbody was an Engineer with the company.
-After the America’s Cup Defence in 1987 the company was put up for sale.
-Tony and John purchased the business under the name Vyscot Pty Ltd trading as Captain Cook Cruises on the 1st July 1987.
-It was not associated with Captain Cook Cruises in Sydney.
+In 1982 Tony Baker was appointed General Manager of Captain Cook Cruises (WA) and John Goodbody was an Engineer with the company.
+After the America’s Cup Defence in 1987, Tony and John purchased Captain Cook Cruises under the name Vyscot Pty Ltd.

-The MV James Stirling was built in 1995 and successfully launched on October 16th.
-This now operates as the flagship of our company, being an iconic Western Australian feature on the Swan River having clocked up over 45,000 hours between Perth and Fremantle.
+The MV James Stirling was built in 1995 and successfully launched on 16 October.
+The MV James Stirling continues to operate as the flagship of Captain Cook Cruises (WA) and has become an iconic feature on the Swan River.

-In 2006 the purchase of Waters Edge Winery was made by Captain Cook Cruises WA where our upstream cruises would stop off for wine tasting in the heritage listed wine cellar and lunch or dinner.
-Water's Edge Winery was sold in 2013 and has been demolished since to create residential apartments.
-The upgraded full day Swan Valley package now includes Sandalford Estate as the new upstream destination.
+In 2006 Captain Cook Cruises (WA) purchased Water’s Edge Winery, where the upstream cruises would stop for wine tasting.
+Water's Edge Winery was sold in 2013 and has since been demolished to create residential apartments.
+The upgraded full-day Swan Valley package now includes Sandalford Estate as the new upstream destination.

-In 2013, John and Dale Goodbody bought Tony Baker's half of the business to become the sole owners of Captain Cook Cruises WA where the business continued to grow.
-Along with attaining the entire company they also purchased the Bells Functions Venue and Kitchen located on the first level of Barrack Street Jetty in Perth.
-As well as Bells Functions offering spectacular views the venue also provides Captain Cook Cruises with a full commercial kitchen where all the catering for our lunch and dinner cruises are prepared.
+In 2013, John and Dale Goodbody bought Tony Baker's half of the business to become the sole owners of Captain Cook Cruises (WA).
+Along with attaining the boat company, they also purchased the Bells Functions Venue and Kitchen located on the first level of Barrack Street Jetty in Perth.
+Besides operating as a function space, Bells Functions also provides Captain Cook Cruises (WA) with a full commercial kitchen where the catering for our lunch and dinner cruises are prepared.

-On the 29th of April 2016, SeaLink Travel Group purchased Captain Cook Cruises WA from John and Dale.
+On the 29th of April 2016, SeaLink Marine & Tourism purchased Captain Cook Cruises (WA) from John and Dale.

-The future is bright for SeaLink Travel Group and Captain Cook Cruises with a growing tourism market and riverside developments creating many opportunities for the organisation.
+The future is bright for SeaLink Marine & Tourism and Captain Cook Cruises (WA) with a growing tourism market and riverside developments creating many opportunities for the organisation.